Semantic Router: On the Feasibility of Hijacking MLLMs via a Single Adversarial Perturbation

-To facilitate the addition of perturbations to images, existing studies~\cite{bailey2023image,lu2024test, wang2021enhancing, ramboattack2022} conduct their optimization directly in the pixel space ([0, 1]).
-While this approach is sufficient for existing attack objectives, it is inadequate for the stringent restrictions required by SAUP.
-Consequently, we are motivated to shift the optimization process to a more effective representation space, where the search for viable perturbations becomes more tractable.
+To facilitate the addition of perturbations to images, existing studies~\cite{bailey2023image,lu2024test, wang2021enhancing, ramboattack2022} conduct their optimization directly in the pixel space $[0, 1]$.
+This hinders the precise adjustment of the Jacobian $J_\delta$.
+To ensure stable updates, we perform a change of variables into the normalized space.

-We refer to the space after image normalization as an effective domain for searching SAUPs for the following reasons: 1) The loss landscape in the normalized space is smoother~\cite{li2018visualizing}, resulting in stable gradients and fewer local optima.
-This benefits gradient-based optimization methods, making it easier to generate feasible perturbations.
-2) Representations in the normalized space tend to have similar scales, enabling the optimizer to take consistent step sizes across the loss landscape.
-This leads to a more stable search along different dimensions.